Canine Influenza Virus (CIV)

 To prevent potential spreading of any respiratory viruses, we are asking that any dog that is coughing be isolated and should be seen by their vet immediately.
 We are also asking that patients stay in an air conditioned vehicle until we can bring them into the hospital and immediately into an exam room.
 This will help reduce the possibility of transmission and contamination in the hospital.

 There are vaccinations available for this virus and we do have vaccinations in stock.
 Initial vaccines will need a booster 2 to 3 weeks after the initial vaccination.
 We are currently carrying the Merck Bivalent Vaccine which offers the most coverage available.
-The cost for the series of two vaccines is $80.
 While vaccination does not offer complete coverage if a vaccinated dog becomes infected, the disease will be less severe.